July 31 – August 5, 2017

 This is a week of scientific survey work, attendees are volunteer botanists, students, research scientists or previous GLORIA workshop attendees.
-If you have any qualms about survey work at high altitude, then this trip is not for you.
-BUT, if you have high altitude experience, are a reasonably competent botanist, are familiar with GLORIA-style surveys, or attended our workshop last year, then we would love to have you!
+If you have high altitude experience, are a reasonably competent botanist, are familiar with GLORIA-style surveys, we would love to have you!

 Camping: Basecamp for the Sweetwater target region peaks will be at the abandoned mining camp of Belfort which is accessed via NV SR 338.
 A 4WD vehicle will be required for the last 2 miles of the access to our basecamp.
 Shuttling to the basecamp is a possibility for those traveling in vehicles not up to the task.
 All meals and personal camping gear will need to be provided by the participant however impromptu pot-lucks are likely.
 If you are short of a piece of equipment, please email and I am sure that we can find something for you.